kitbagjs/router/docs/core-concepts/route-params.md

 With this getter defined, now our route will only match if the param matches our rules above.

-As a `ParamGetter`, the value in `route.params` is readonly.
-Alternatively if you use `ParamGetSet`, the value will be writable as well.
+As a `ParamGetter`, the value in `route.params` is still writable, but the set will assume `value.toString()` is sufficient.
+Alternatively if you use `ParamGetSet`, you can provide the same validation on value set as well.

 ```ts
 const validIdParam: ParamGetSet<ExpectedId> = {